2,200+ contractors benchmarked. How do your margins stack up? See where you stand →

 Only 9.6% of T&M quotes sent to customers

 Across contractors analyzed, just 9.6% of T&M estimates were formally sent to the customer for acknowledgment before work started.
 The rest were internal tracking only — leaving contractors exposed to disputes on every overrun.
+Top performers require written approval for scope additions over $500.

 35–45% gross margin (lowest of service types)

-Scope creep absorbs 8–15% of T&M revenue
+Untracked scope expansion absorbs 8–15% of T&M revenue

 Frequently Asked Questions